instruNet hardware is 100% plug and play for all computers. instruNet does not use dip switches,

 Low Capacitance Cables.

-7. Minimum Base System One Controller and one Network Device is all you need to purchase to digitize waveforms, save them to disk, and view them.
+8. Minimum Base System One Controller and one Network Device is all you need to purchase to digitize waveforms, save them to disk, and view them.
+The i60x combine both Controller and Device into one tiny package.

-10. Large networks require external power supplies The instruNet network cable provides power from the computer to the
+11. Large Db25 networks require external power supplies The instruNet network Db25 cable provides power from the computer to the

 external Network Devices (i100's or i4xx Card Cage's).
 As the number of